 The Ultimate Certificate Strategy

 Laddering your certificates is an excellent way to ensure you earn the best rates possible.
 It allows you to control the terms while getting the liquid availability you want.
-For example, instead of opening one 5-year certificate for $25,000, open five certificates for $5,000 each for the following terms: 12 months, 24 months, 3 years, 4 years and 5 years.
+For example, instead of opening one 5-year certificate for $20,000, open 4 certificates for $5,000 each for the following terms: 12 months, 24 months, 3 years, and 5 years.

 Certificate Term and Maturity Date Information